 In a compilation of evidence-based research, the American Addiction Centers identified six common expressions of anger, including chronic anger, passive anger, and overwhelmed anger.
 If any of the following expressions are consistently present, there is a sign of an anger issue.

-- Passive anger: This type of anger doesn’t always come across as anger and can be difficult to identify
+- Passive anger: Passive anger doesn’t always come across as anger and can be difficult to identify.

-- Judgmental anger: This type of anger is directed toward others and may come with feelings of resentment
+- Judgmental anger: When experiencing judgmental anger, one’s anger is directed toward others and may come with feelings of resentment.

-- Volatile anger: This type of anger involves sometimes spontaneous bouts of excessive or violent anger
+- Volatile anger: Volatile anger involves sometimes spontaneous bouts of excessive or violent anger.

 13 Anger Management Strategies for Men

 Effectively managing anger takes time and patience.
-Anger is a natural emotion, and controlled expression is healthy, but it can be easy to resort to old behaviors if not careful.
-Serious anger issues—especially those posing risk to self or others—should always be addressed with a professional.
+Anger is a natural emotion and controlled expression is healthy, but it can be easy to resort to old behaviors if not careful.
+Serious anger issues—especially those posing a risk to self or others—should always be addressed with a professional.

 Here are thirteen anger management strategies for men with anger issues:

-- Talking about it with a trusted other
+- Talk about it with a trusted other.

-- Distancing oneself from persons, places, and things that trigger anger
+- Distance oneself from persons, places, and things that trigger anger.

-- Removing oneself from situations when anger is rising
+- Remove oneself from situations when anger is rising.

-- Using humor to make light of a situation
+- Use humor to make light of a situation.

-- Engaging in relaxation strategies such as visualization, meditation, or praying
+- Practice relaxation strategies such as visualization, meditation for anger, or praying.

-- Journaling about the underlying emotion or experience that led toward anger
+- Journal about the underlying emotion or experience that led to anger.

-- Taking it out in a controlled, aggressive manner such as hitting a punching bag
+- Take it out in a controlled, aggressive manner such as hitting a punching bag.

-- Finding a place with no one else around and let out a good scream or cry
+- Find a place with no one else around to let out a good scream or cry.

 If anger issues have become noticeable, that’s an indication that professional help may be necessary.
 The earlier one seeks help, the better.
 This helps minimize the consequences of anger while correcting the problem before it gets worse.
 Depending on preference and need, individual or group therapy may be effective.

-When anger issues have compromised romantic or familial relationships, couples counseling and family therapy may prove necessary.
-In this setting, everyone’s issues are addressed to help rebuild healthy relationships.
+When anger issues have compromised romantic or familial relationships, couples counseling or family therapy may prove necessary.
+In these settings, everyone’s issues are addressed to help rebuild healthy relationships.
 Because couples and family therapies are more focused on relationships than individuals, a combination of individual and couples or family therapy is recommended.
-For more guidance on choosing a therapist, use the Choosing Therapy directory to find a mental health professional in your state.
+For more guidance on finding the right therapist, use an online therapist directory to find a mental health professional in your state.

 How to Tell a Man He Has an Anger Problem

-First, when deciding to tell a man he has an anger problem, it is important to consider safety—both of self and others.
+First, when deciding to help someone with anger issues and tell a man he has an anger problem, it is important to consider safety—both of self and others.
 Having the conversation in a safe, public place with other social support or a professional.
 The conversation should take place as soon as possible.
 Again, the earlier the intervention, the better.

 Some preparatory work is necessary.
 It is important to understand anger, be aware of treatment options, and have some insight into how to speak with a man with anger problems.
-Reading an article like this, and others, is a great start.
 It may also help to consult with a professional.

 Before speaking, ensure he is in a calm state.
 While engaging, use firm words that express love and support but also set boundaries.
 There is some tough love here, and resistance is likely.
 Although the conversation may be difficult, it can help ultimately put an end to the problem or at least reduce it substantially.